swimos/swimos-docs/src/_backend/recon.md

 }
 ```

 The classname can be named as any valid Java class name.
-When the server is run, the plane's main() method will be invoked to instantiate the server application, including initializing any web agents.
+Often the plane's main() method will load the kernel using ServerLoader to instantiate the server application, including initializing any web agents, but the main method can be defined in any case, per normal.
+For more information about the ServerLoader, see the **Instantiation** section of the <a target="_blank" href="https://www.swimos.org/backend/planes/">Planes<a/> documentation.

 **Node Attributes**